LEARNAcademy/tech-talk-examples/README.md

 # Tech Talk Examples
-Collection of video clips and slide shows from exceptional tech talks at LEARN academy.
+Collection of video clips and slide shows from exceptional tech talks at LEARN Academy.

 **2020 Echo**
 - Matt Ramirez: Open Source, a Tale of Samvera